theofn/coursera_public/report.md

 ## Grouping of venue data

-Using the method described above, a total number of 3000? venues are collected, associated with 900? segments.
-As expected, no venues are found in the vicinity of some nodes.
+Using the method described above, a total number of 4216 venues are collected, associated with 820 segments.
+As expected, no venues are found in the vicinity of almost half of the nodes.
+The nodes are located in forest areas or in agricultural areas in which no data Fousquare data exist.

+Every venue is associated to a certain category.
+In our case, the venue data contain 471 categories.

 # Results